≡ Menu

 For this reason, the company has been enjoying a break-neck growth rate from 2018 to 2021, growing its revenue at nearly 40% in fiscal 2020.

-At this cash burn rate, Beyond Meat will not survive for long without raising capital considering that its core business operations have been incapable of producing positive net cash.
+At this cash burn rate, Beyond Meat will not survive for long without raising capital considering that its cash on hand dwindled to just $161 million in the latest quarter.

 References and Credits

-1. All financial numbers in this article were obtained and referenced from Beyond Meat’s annual and quarterly statements available in Beyond Meat Quarterly and Annual Reports.
+1. All financial numbers presented in this article were obtained and referenced from Beyond Meat’s annual and quarterly reports, presentations, press releases, earning calls, webcast, etc., which are available in Beyond Meat Quarterly and Annual Reports.

 Disclosure